bcgov/mobile-developer-guide/docs/publish.md

 # Publish your app

-This page describes how to setup your CI/CD pipeline to upload your app to App Store Connect and Play Console.
+Learn how to setup your CI/CD pipeline to upload your app to App Store Connect and Play Console.

 ## Distribution methods